Tūturu helps NZ schools to implement school-wide changes that improve the wellbeing of their students and develops their critical thinking.

 Start building on your school's approach today

-Complete our online training for service providers to learn how to support school students
+Complete our online training for school Board of Trustees or for health services wanting to support school students

 Want to know more about how to talk to young people about alcohol and other drugs?
 Check out the Did You Know series

-This image shows who has been involved in developing Tūturu.
+This image shows who was involved in developing Tūturu.

 Our resources have been created together with our networks of experienced professionals in health and education, including teachers and youth service providers, to give clear, concise and consistent advice that can help you to effectively support student wellbeing.